Max out your pancakes' nutrient quotient!

 - 2 1/2 cups quinoa cooked

 - 2 eggs

-- 1 teaspoon sunflower oil + more for coating the pan (or other kinds of healthy oil)
+- 1 teaspoon sunflower oil plus more for coating the pan (or other kinds of healthy oil)

-- 4 ripe bananas, peeled and sliced (or any fruit of your choice)
+- 4 bananas ripe, peeled and sliced (or any fruit of your choice)

 Here are more power breakfasts that you can enjoy: